lugu/toner_chip_reset/README.md

 Bus frequency
 =============

-The datasheet of the component FM24C02B indicate an operating clock of 1MHz at 3.3V.
+The [datasheet](/datasheet/FM24C02B-04B-08B-16B.pdf) of the component FM24C02B indicate an operating clock of 1MHz at 3.3V.

-At 1MHz, no address respond correctly, as well the logical analyser show strange data passing.
-Especially it decoded wrong addresses.

-	device 50
-	receive NAK failed to set current address

-	device 51
-	no data available from device
-	failed to read current address

-This discussion highligth the max frequence an Arduino Mega can reach.
-1MHz seems to be the upper bound.
+At 1MHz, no address respond correctly because the Arduino can not operate at this clock: 1MHz seems to be the upper bound of the Arduino Mega can reach.

 http://electronics.stackexchange.com/questions/29457/how-to-make-arduino-do-high-speed-i2c

-Setting the clocks to 800kHz works just fine.
+Finally, setting the clocks to 800kHz works just fine.

 Read operation
 ==============